awhshareeja/samplegits/README.md

 # samplegits
-For S4 MCA lab sessions
+This is for S4 MCA lab sessions